The Unique Opportunity

-The Unique OpportunityThe Ansel Adams Gallery is thrilled to offer its collectors, friends and fellow art lovers, a chance to participate in a unique opportunity.
+The Ansel Adams Gallery is thrilled to offer its collectors, friends and fellow art lovers, a chance to participate in a unique opportunity.
 From time to time on our website, we will be featuring a never-before- printed image from one of our distinguished Gallery artists at a discounted price, prior to its availability within the general market place.

-Therefore, we celebrate a rich history by offering one of Anne and John’s original prints at a special price.
-These two prints are Anne’s “Ice Forms, Lake Irwin, Colorado 2004,” and John’s “Frost Covered Boulders, Yosemite National Park, California 1980.”
-While Ms. Larsen’s prints normally start at $450, and Mr. Sexton’s prints at $1,000, you can now add one to your private collection for 25% off the initial retail price, or $337.50 and $750 respectively.
-Each print is made by Ms. Larsen or Mr. Sexton, by hand in their darkroom, and printed to current archival standards, signed, as well as mounted, matted and ready for framing.
-The time to purchase will begin at 9:00 AM Pacific Time on Monday, May 6th, and will expire upon the close of business, Sunday, May 19th at 6:00 PM.
-Once the offer has expired, we anticipate an order fulfillment time of approximately four to five weeks to ensure the quality of each individual order.
-This print offer is available for a very limited time, after which, the print will return to full price.
+This month, we have arranged to present two images from Alan Ross: “Oaks and Cliffs, El Capitan Meadow, Yosemite April 20, 2009” and “Lake Tenaya, Clouds and Reflections, Yosemite October 12, 2000.”
+While Alan’s original 16" x 20" prints range in price from $750 to $2,600 plus, you can now add one to your private collection for 25% off the initial retail price.
+Each gelatin silver print is hand made by Mr. Ross in his darkroom, printed to current archival standards and signed, numbered in a limited edition, as well as mounted, matted and ready for framing.
+The time to purchase will begin at 9:00 AM Pacific Time on Monday, October 14th, and will expire upon the close of business, Sunday, October 20th at 6:00 PM.
+Once the offer has expired, we anticipate an order fulfillment time of approximately four weeks to ensure the quality of each individual order.
+This inaugural printing offer is available for a very limited time, after which, the print will return to full price.
+Image sizes are nominal.

 Email our curator, Evan Russel, at firstname.lastname@example.org if you have any additional questions about the prints or shipping.